toolplex/client/README.md

 }
 ```

-Or use any AI chat client that [supports MCP](https://github.com/punkpeye/awesome-mcp-clients).
+Works with any AI client that [supports MCP](https://github.com/punkpeye/awesome-mcp-clients).

 ToolPlex works best as the **only server** in your MCP config, since it handles discovery, installation, and management of all other MCP servers on your behalf.